Henry the Bearded: Efforts to obtain the Royal Crown. Attempt to secure his son's succession

 The conquest of Greater Poland caused later Polish historians to call Henry King of all Poland and the most powerful Piast Prince of his time.
 Unfortunately, this wasn't consistent with his real territorial and political state.
-Actually, each principality was an independent title, and only in Lower Silesia was his authority strong enough to not worry about his succession.
+Actually, each principality was an independent title, and only in Lower Silesia was his authority strong enough not to worry about his succession.
 The continuous rebellions of Konrad of Masovia and Władysław Odonic forced Henry in 1234 to designate his son Henry II the Pious as the heir to the throne.
 After that, Henry was styled Duke of Silesia and Kraków, and his son Duke of Silesia and Greater Poland.
 He also made an agreement with the Lesser Polish nobility, who could assure the succession of his son.
-In order to achieve full protection of the possession of Kraków in his bloodline, Henry began efforts towards the coronation of his son as a King of Poland.
+In order to achieve full protection of the possession of Kraków in his bloodline, Henry began efforts towards the coronation of his son as the King of Poland.
 To this end, he established contacts with the Holy Roman Emperor, Frederick II of Hohenstaufen.
 However, the increasing conflicts with the church and his own death prevented this idea.